 ifcopenshell.api.alignment

-Manages alignment layout (business logical) and alignment geometry (geometric representations).
+Manages alignment layout (semantic definition) and alignment geometry (geometric definition).

 This API does not determine alignment parameters based on rules, such as minimum curve radius as a function of design speed or sight distance.